svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 Principal component analysis is one of the methods that decompose a data matrix **X** into a combination of three matrices: **X** = **TP'** + **E**.
 Here **P** is a matrix with unit vectors, defined in the original variables space.
 The unit vectors form a new basis, which is used to project all data points into.
 Matrix **T** contains coordinates of the projections.
 Matrix **E** contains residuals — difference between position of projected data points and their original locations.

 In terms of PCA, the unit-vectors defining the new coordinate space are called *loadings* and the coordinate axes oriented alongside the loadings are *Principal Components* (PC).
-The coordinates of data points projected to the principal components are *scores*.
+The coordinates of data points projected to the principal components are called *scores*.

 There are several other methods, such as *Projection Pursuit* (PP), *Independent Component Analysis* (ICA) and some others,  that work in a similar way and resulting in the data decomposition shown above.
-The principal difference among the methods is the way they find orientation of the unit-vectors.
-Thus, PCA find them as directions of maximum variance of data points, plus all PCA loadings are orthogonal to each other.
+The principal difference among the methods is the way they find the orientation of the unit-vectors.
+Thus, PCA finds them as directions of maximum variance of data points.
+In addition to that, all PCA loadings are orthogonal to each other.

 ## Simple PCA decomposition